ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 But why Mr. Darcy came so often to the Parsonage, it was more difficult to understand.
-It could not be for society, as he frequently sat there ten minutes together without opening his lips; and when he did speak, it seemed the effect of necessity rather than of choice--a sacrifice to propriety, not a pleasure to himself.
+It could not be for society, as he frequently sat there ten minutes together without opening his lips; and when he did speak, it seemed the effect of necessity rather than of choice -- a sacrifice to propriety, not a pleasure to himself.
 He seldom appeared really animated.
 Mrs. Collins knew not what to make of him.
 Colonel Fitzwilliam's occasionally laughing at his stupidity, proved that he was